OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

     <Action xsi:type="ExecuteFunction">
     ```

 7. The original `Action` element has child elements that specify a task pane ID and a URL of the page that should be opened in the task pane.
-But an `Action` element of the `ExecuteFunction` type has a single child element that names the function the control executes.
+But an `Action` element of the `ExecuteFunction` type has a single child element that names the function that the control executes.
 You'll create that function in a later step, and it will be called `toggleProtection`.
 So, replace `TODO6` with the following markup:

     ```xml
     <FunctionName>toggleProtection</FunctionName>